ewojjowe/messaging-app/README.md

 ## Acceptance Criteria: <a name = "acceptance_criteria"></a>

-- Should connect to provided rabbitmq messaging server via websockets
+- Should connect to the provided RabbitMQ messaging server via Websockets
 - Should be able to send a message using the provided server
 - Should show current connection status of the application
 - Should show a history or list of any messages sent